tests-always-included/complexion/README.md

 If you want to work on this library, you need to check out the repository and run `npm install` to get the dependencies.

 Tests are *always* included.
 Make sure tests cover your changes.
-To run the current tests, just use `npm test` or `grunt test` (they will run the same test sute).
+To run the current tests, just use `npm test` or `grunt test` (they will run the same test suite).

 License